Ian1971/jira-issues-importer/README.md

   * the JIRA project name
   * the Github account name (user or organization)
   * the target Github repository name
-  * the Github user and password for authentication
+  * the Github user and acess token for authentication
 * the import process will then
   * read the JIRA XML export file and create an in-memory project representation of the xml file contents
   * import the milestones with the regular [Github Milestone API](https://developer.github.com/v3/issues/milestones/)